Actions of former police chief “uncharacteristic”

 During a hearing Tuesday, Simpsonville magistrate Richard Moore set bond for Richard Edward Inman, the former Williamston Police Chief accused of robbing a bank in Simpsonville Saturday, at $100,000.
 He must also get ankle monitoring if he is released.

-Inman is a former chief of the Williamston Police Department and resigned in 2011, less than a year after being hired, after a controversy arose over postings on social media.
+Inman is a former chief of the Williamston Police Department and resigned in 2011 after a controversy arose over postings on social media.
 He also underwent surgery to remove a brain tumor prior to his resignation.

 Former Williamston Mayor Carthel Crout said that Inman was a good police chief and a good man.
 “He was good at his job and was getting some things done for the town.
 He reinvigorated the Neighborhood Watch program in town, and he held a Kid’s Fun Day where the kids could come and see the department’s equipment and meet officers in a friendly atmosphere.
 He was also making some real progress against the drug dealers in town.
 Then he got sick, and he was never the same man.
 I think it was the surgery he had and all the medication they put him on.”